-If you have prescription drug coverage through the State Employee and Retiree Health and Welfare Benefits Program, and are eligible for Medicare due to age or disability you are automatically enrolled in Medicare Part D through the Program's Express Scripts Medicare PDP plan if you have enrolled in the Program's retiree drug coverage.
-For the 2016 plan year, the State of Maryland Prescription Drug Plan remains as good as, or better than, the standard Medicare Part D plan.
+If you are a retiree and have prescription drug coverage through the State Employee and Retiree Health and Welfare Benefits Program, and are eligible for Medicare due to age or disability you are automatically enrolled in Medicare Part D through the Program's Express Scripts Medicare PDP plan.
+For the 2017 plan year, the State of Maryland Prescription Drug Plan remains as good as, or better than, the standard Medicare Part D plan.
 See the Notice of Creditable Coverage in this guide.